 - 1 to 2 tablespoons cold water

-- Freshly chopped thyme, rosemary or parsley (garnish, optional)
+- Freshly chopped thyme, rosemary or parsley, garnish to taste (optional)

 - Add onions and garlic.
 Cook, stirring often, until onion has softened, about 3 to 5 minutes.